Otto Addo: Ghana

-On 25 September 2021, the Ghana Football Association announced that they had appointed Addo as one of two deputies for the new Ghana coach Milovan Rajevac.
+On 25 September 2021, the Ghana Football Association announced that they had appointed Addo as one of two deputies for the new Ghana coach, Milovan Rajevac.
 On 9 February 2022, the Ghana Football Association announced that they had appointed Addo as the interim coach for the Ghana national football team ahead of the team's 2022 FIFA World Cup final play-off matches against Nigeria.
 On 29 March 2022, he qualified Ghana (on away goals) to the 2022 World Cup in Qatar, after drawing 1–1 against the Super Eagles of Nigeria.
 The Black Stars of Ghana had earlier drawn 0–0 against the Super Eagles on 25 March.

 In May 2022, Addo was appointed as the head coach until the end of December 2022 alongside maintaining Chris Hughton as technical advisor and George Boateng and Mas-Ud Didi Dramani as assistant coaches, the same set-up for the 2022 FIFA World Cup final play-off matches against Nigeria.
-Addo won his first match as manager on 1 June after leading Ghana to a 3–0 victory over Madagascar in an 2023 AFCON qualifiers.
+Addo won his first match as manager on 1 June after leading Ghana to a 3–0 victory over Madagascar in a 2023 AFCON qualifiers.

 At the 2022 FIFA World Cup tournament, Ghana went on to lose their first match against Portugal by 3–2, however they won their second group game against South Korea by 3–2.
 Addo became the first Ghanaian to play for and coach the Ghana national team at the FIFA World Cup.
 That victory also made Addo the first Ghanaian coach to win a match at the FIFA World Cup.
 Five days later, Ghana lost to Uruguay and were eliminated from the tournament at the group stages.
 Prior to the start of the World Cup, Addo had hinted that he would be leaving after the world cup regardless of the outcome.
 Following their last group match, Addo resigned as the head coach of Ghana and would focus on his other role as a talent coach at Borussia Dortmund.
+Addo revealed the decision to leave the post as the head coach of Ghana Black star indicating the decision was not only in his hand.